 We will continue our normal working schedule and will be available Monday through Friday, 8am-5pm.

-For additional resources regarding WCU Assessment, WCU faculty and staff can visit our Assessment SharePoint website.
+For additional resources regarding WCU Assessment, WCU faculty and staff can LOG-IN and visit our Assessment SharePoint website.

 Academic and administrative units at Western Carolina University are committed to regular review of their units to ensure excellence in student learning, educational practices, and operational outcomes.
 This involves both internal and external reviews of outcomes assessment and unit quality and productivity.
 At WCU, these reviews are done via three primary processes: Annual Assessment and Periodic Unit Review for both academic and administrative units and Program Prioritization for academic units.